Definition of Bond Issuer

 Example of Bond Issuers

 US Treasury bond is a bond issuer that issues bonds to the public.
 The US Treasury bonds are also known as T Bonds.
 The US Treasury bonds have a maturity of 20 years or more.
 These bonds earn periodic interest up to the date of maturity.
 On reaching the maturity date, the principal amount is repaid.
-This is a classic example of the bond issuer.
+This is a classic example of a bond issuer.

 Types of Bond Issuers